KainNhantumbo/maron-themes/README.md

 A set of themes that contains consistent highlighting.
 Each theme uses no or less italics, underscores, bold, etc. for code and editor.

+I optimized these themes to be fully compatible with blur or transparency window effects that you can get using vibrancy or [vscode-blur-linux](https://marketplace.visualstudio.com/items?itemName=mhabrar.vscode-blur-linux) (makes the vscode background blurry in KDE Plasma linux distros).

 Feel free use, reuse and fork.\
 Get the source code here: [https://github.com/KainNhantumbo/maron-themes](https://github.com/KainNhantumbo/maron-themes)

-You can install this awesome theme through the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=KainNhantumbo.maron-themes).
+You can install this awesome theme pack through the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=KainNhantumbo.maron-themes).

 ### 📷🥰 Preview screenshots!